malteriesch/test-db-acle/README.md

 ###So how does it work and look like?
 Show me an example!###

-The idea is to use a "pipe-separated-values" text string to set up test fixtures like this:
+The idea is to use a "pipe-separated-values" (imaginatively called PSV by me) text string to set up test fixtures like this:

 ```php
 $dbTablesToSetup="